impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 				  \mathcal{\tilde L}(u_t) \leftarrow \sum_i\left\langle u_i, C \cdot u_c \right\rangle^2+\max \left(C-\left\|u_c\right\|, 0\right)^2
 				  $$

 				  Therefore, while one certainly *can* optimize canaries  $z_t$ in the input-space, but they do not need to.
-Therefore, the effective threat model here is weight-space gradients $u_t \in \Theta$.
-This
+Therefore, the effective threat model here is weight-space gradients.
+This is supported by the pipeline diagram in Figure 2 where we clearly see that the adversary releases the update canary $
 				-
 				- Therefore, our original statement that this is not an applicable baseline stands.
 		- For W2/Q1, thank you for the clarification.
 The corresponding changes in the main paper make this much clearer.